-The so called blog example is an example extension, which mainly focuses on showing the process of extension development and shows the possibilities of an extension based on Extbase.
+The blog example is an example extension, which mainly focuses on showing the process of extension development and shows the possibilities of an extension based on Extbase.
 This extension is a common blog, which can be administrated either through the TYPO3 backend or in the frontend.
-The blog example includes the standard features, which you will know from other blogs: A blog consists of several posts and the readers of the blog are able to comment on the posts.
+The blog example includes the standard features, which you will know from other blogs: A blog consists of several posts, and the readers of the blog can comment on the posts.
 The author of a post can add one or more tags to his post.
-Figure 3-1 shows an overview of the domain of the blog example and the relation among the domain terms.
+Figure 3-1 shows an overview of the blog example’s domain and the relation among the domain terms.
 The asterisk (* or 0..*) means “any amount”, 1 has to be translated with “exactly one”.
 So exactly one administrator can administrate any amount of blogs.
-The diamond can be translated with “has”, so: “One post has any amount of comments”.
+The diamond symbol can be translated with “has”, so: “One post has any amount of comments”.

-The complete source code can be found in a folder, which has the same
+The complete source code can be found in a folder with the same

 blog_example.
 Usually, the folder is located in the path